GhostGamedev/ghostgamedev.github.io/posts/2025-11-21-beginner-gamedev.md

 But, here's the thing...
 You're a "go-getter" - an "action-oriented" kind of person (although, you don't consciously know that about yourself yet), so you say, well, I'll learn as I "dig through the trenches" - let's just **GO**, let's just **DO IT**.

-You start "Googling" (using Google to search for) things, find a tutorial that resonates with you, install a C compiler, make a hello world program, and things feel okay ✅.
-Then, all of a sudden, things get complicated really quick (seemingly out of nowhere) - there are words you don't know, you're completely lost, you try to ignore those words and just keep moving on, that makes it worse, then you finally just give up after a week of essentially nothingness.
+You start "Googling" (using Google to search for) things, find a tutorial that resonates with you, install a C compiler for the first time in your life, make a hello world program, and things feel okay ✅.
+Then, all of a sudden, things get complicated (seemingly out of nowhere) - there are words you don't know, you're completely lost, you try to ignore the words you don't know and just keep moving on, that makes it worse, then you finally just give up after a week of essentially nothingness.

 ## Lesson: perhaps bring a shovel to the trenches

 So, I can say from (this exact) experience, bringing a shovel is naturally much, much better than jumping into trenches and digging with your bare hands...
+You simply don't make much, or any, progress - especially if the mud is really dense.

 So, the big question is, what is the equivalent of a shovel in the context of video game development?

 I'd say the modern-day answer is a "game engine" (Godot, Unity, Unreal, etc).
 But, back then, game engines didn't really exist (in the mainstream, anyway) (NOTE: I used to build games in Flash+ActionScript, but that was for 2D games and I wanted to do 3D).
 And, today, I wish to build "from scratch", so even today, I don't want to use a mainstream game engine.

-So, then, what is the shovel equivalent?
+So, then, what is the shovel equivalent without one of the modern game engines?

 I'd say it's really just "knowledge".